-If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children, this is to be referred to the Headteacher.
-This includes allegations reported or made by a child, parent or member of the public.

-Where the Headteacher is the subject of an allegation or safeguarding concerns, this is to be referred to the chair of governors.
+- If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, this is to be referred to the Headteacher - Where the headteacher is the subject of an allegation, the chair of governors, should discuss the allegation immediately with the Local Authority Designated Officer(s) LADO.

-Staff may consider discussing any concerns with the DSL and if appropriate make any referral via them.
+Staff may consider discussing any concerns with the designated senior lead (DSL) for safeguarding and if appropriate make any referral via them.

-The Chair of Governors in this school is:

-NAME: EMAIL: Laurence Foote laurence.foote@northgate.herts.sch.uk In the absence of the Chair of Go overnors, the Vice Chair should be contacted.
+The Chair of Governors in this sc hool is: NAME: EMAIL: Laurence Foote laurence.foote@northgate.herts.sch.uk In the absence of the Chair of Go overnors, the Vice Chair should be contacted.
 The Vice Chair in this school is: NAME: EMAIL: Catherine Waltham catherine.waltham@northgate.herts.sch.uk